 - Verbal Ability and Reading Comprehension together constitute a separate section.

-- In CAT 2016, 34 questions were asked in this section.
-But it is expected for CAT 2019 the total number of questions might be slightly more.
+- In CAT 2019, 34 questions were asked in this section.
+But it is expected for CAT 2020 that the total number of questions might be slightly more.

 - This is that section where you can score well, but due to the introduction of non-MCQ type questions, it could be a little time-consuming compared to MCQ type questions.
 But it comes with the advantage of no negative marking.

-- Verbal and Reading Comprehension mainly contain questions from Reading Comprehension, English Grammar, Passage, Vocabulary, and Language Usage.
+- Verbal and Reading Comprehension mainly contains questions from Reading Comprehension, English Grammar, Passage, Vocabulary, and Language Usage.

 - Reading Comprehension section will have a weightage of about 70%.
 So more focus and persistent regular preparation will give you an edge over others.